ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 `netmap-2.pid` respectively.
 To be simplified, in the scope of a specific information resource, the resource-specific entity domain defined by itself can be identified by the '.'
 EntityDomainTyep without the ResourceID.

+When the associated information resource of a resource-specific entity domain is the current information resource itself, this resource-specific entity domain is a self-defined entity domain, and its ResourceID SHOULD be ignored from its entity domain name.

 Given a set of ALTO information resources, there MAY be an aggregated entity domain in a given entity domain type amongst them.
 An aggregated entity domain